gshugh/CSC517_HW2_Rails/README.md

     All of these instructions assume that you are starting from the landing page.
     All of these instructions assume that your user role allows you to perform these functions.
+    Some of these instructions have alternative ways to accomplish the same task.
+    It is not feasible to list all possible ways of accomplishing all possible tasks.

     How To Sign Up: